redhat-cip/software-factory/README.md

 	ssh-keyscan -t rsa 192.168.134.1 >> ~/.ssh/known_hosts

-A manual replication can be started as follow :
+A manual replication can be started as follow or a marged changed will triggered a push on the remotes:

 	ssh -p 29418 user@gerrit replication start --all

+I tried with Github and it works as expected.
+The main differences between Github and a self-managed Git repo server is that the replication plugin is able to create a missing repository on the self-managed Git server and not on Github.
+That means the repositories to replicate must be created before on Github.

 Next steps